The-Cloud-Lab/PRISM/README.md

    #### 2. Ngrok and Uvicorn

-Download and install Ngrok: https://dashboard.ngrok.com/get-started/setup
+Ngrok: Download and install https://dashboard.ngrok.com/get-started/setup

 Get a new Authorization token and paste the following command in the local terminal for the configuration.

     ngrok config add-authtoken $YOUR_AUTHTOKEN

-Download and install Uvicorn: https://www.uvicorn.org/
+Uvicorn: Download and install https://www.uvicorn.org/

-Download the "ollama_api.py" file from the repository and place it in the terminal directory.
+Download the "ollama_api.py" file from the repository and place the file in the terminal directory.

    #### 3. Connecting Github workflow with local system using Ngrok and Uvicorn:
    step 1: